cwcyau/academic-kickstart-2/content/authors/kaspar/_index.md

 - Researchers
 ---

-Kaspar Maerten is a graduate student at the University of Oxford supervised by Christopher Yau and Professor Chris Holmes.
+Kaspar Maertens was a graduate student at the University of Oxford supervised by Christopher Yau and Professor Chris Holmes.
+He completed his DPhil in 2020.
 He is interested in statistical machine learning and has been researching methods for dimensionality reduction using Gaussian Processes and Deep Neural Networks.
+He is currently a Research Fellow funded by the Crick-Turing Biomedical Awards.